Menu

 Anyone responsible for deciding where, when, and how to deploy AI at scale.

 No AI technical expertise required.
-You bring industry knowledge and strategic judgment — the exercise provides the AI context.
+You bring company knowledge and strategic judgment — the exercise provides the AI context.

 The Day at a Glance